synologistical/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0/New-MgSiteTermStoreGroupSet.md

 ```

 ### -Description
-Description giving details on the term usage.
+Description that gives details on the term usage.

 ```yaml
 Type: System.String